Automorphism groups of affine varieties and their Lie algebras: Nilpotency and solvability

 Indeed, let for instance $n=2$ and

-It is easily seen that the $d$th member $(L_d)_d$ of the lower central series of $L_d$ does not vanish, and so $(\Lie(\JJJ_2))_d\neq 0$ for any $d\geq 1$. \end{rem} \begin{que} Let $\G$ be a connected ind-group.
+It is easily seen that the $d$th member $(L_d)_d$ of the lower central series of $L_d$ does not vanish, and so $(\Lie(\JJJ_2))_d\neq 0$ for any $d\geq 1$, cf. \cite[Remark 5.3.3]{KrZa24}. \end{rem} \begin{que} Let $\G$ be a connected ind-group.
 Is it true that $\G$ is solvable (resp., nilpotent) if $\Lie\G$ is? \end{que} \begin{defn} Let us say that a subgroup $G\subset\Aut(X)$ is \emph{a-generated} if $G=\langle Y\rangle$ where $Y\subset\Aut(X)$ is an irreducible algebraic subset containing $\id_X$.
-Replacing $Y$ by $Y\cdot Y^{-1}$ we may assume that $Y$ is symmetric, that is, $Y=Y^{-1}$. \end{defn} \begin{conj} If $G$ is a-generated and nilpotent (resp., solvable) then $G$ is algebraic. \end{conj} In the case of a nilpotent (resp., a solvable) subgroup $G$ one can proceed by induction on the nilpotency class of $G$ (resp., on the derived length of $G$), the case of $n(G)=1$, that is, $G$ abelian, being fixed by Theorem \ref{thmB-comm}.
-In the general case, the induction works provided the following conjecture is true. \begin{conj} If $G$ is a-generated and nilpotent (resp., solvable) then any member of its lower central series (resp., derived series) is as well a-generated. \end{conj} If $G/z(G)$ is abelian, then Conjecture \ref{conj:a-generated} holds if the following is true: \begin{conj} Consider an admissible filtration $\Aut^0(X)=\lim A_n$ by irreducible affine subvarieties $A_n$.
+Replacing $Y$ by $Y\cdot Y^{-1}$ we may assume that $Y$ is symmetric, that is, $Y=Y^{-1}$. \end{defn} \begin{conj} If $G$ is a-generated and nilpotent (resp., solvable) then $G$ is algebraic. \end{conj} In the case of a nilpotent (resp., a solvable) subgroup $G$ one can try to proceed by induction on the nilpotency class of $G$ (resp., on the derived length of $G$), where the case $n(G)=1$ (i.e. $G$ abelian) is settled by Theorem \ref{thmB-comm}.
+In the general case, the induction works provided the following conjecture is true. \begin{conj} If $G$ is a-generated and nilpotent (resp., solvable) then any member of its lower central series (resp., derived series) is a-generated as well. \end{conj} Let $z(G)$ stands for the center of $G$.
+If $G/z(G)$ is abelian, then Conjecture \ref{conj:a-generated} holds if the following is true: \begin{conj} Consider an admissible filtration $\Aut^0(X)=\bigcup A_n$ by irreducible affine subvarieties $A_n$.
 Let $G$ be a (nilpotent, resp., solvable) subgroup of $\Aut^0(X)$ such that $G=\langle G\cap A_n\rangle$ for some $n$.
-Then $z(G)=\langle z(G)\cap A_m\rangle$ for some $m$ (resp., $(G,G)=\langle (G,G)\cap A_m\rangle$ for some $m$), where $z(G)$ stands for the center of $G$. \end{conj} For the following question, see \cite[Sect.~5.2]{KrZa22}. \begin{que} Let $G \subset \Aut(X)$ be a solvable or nilpotent connected subgroup.
+Then $z(G)=\langle z(G)\cap A_m\rangle$ for some $m$ (resp., $(G,G)=\langle (G,G)\cap A_m\rangle$ for some $m$). \end{conj} The following question concerns a modified version of stable triangulation, see Section \ref{ss:triangulation}. \begin{que}[\rm{\cite[Sect.~5.2, Question 6]{KrZa24}}] Let $G \subset \Aut(X)$ be a solvable or nilpotent connected subgroup.
 Does there exists a closed embedding $X \into \AA^n$ such that $G$ extends to a subgroup of the de Jonqui\`eres group $\Jonq_n$?
-Is this true if $G$ is nested? \end{que} Denote by $\LND(X)\subset\VF(X)$ the set of all locally nilpotent derivations of $\OOO(X)$.
-For a vector space $V$ over $\kk$ we let $\LND(V)$ be the set of locally nilpotent endomorphisms of $V$. \begin{defn}[{\cite{Dai19}}] A subset $Z$ of endomorphisms of a vector space $V$ is called \emph{uniformly locally nilpotent}, or \emph{ULN} for short, if for any $v\in V$ there is $n\in\NN$ such that $a_1\cdots a_n(v)=0$ whatever are $a_1,…,a_n \in Z$. \end{defn} Clearly, if $Z$ is ULN then $Z\subset \LND(V)$ and ${\rm span}_{\kk}\,(Z)\subset\End_\kk(V)$ is ULN too.
+Is this true if $G$ is algebraic or nested? \end{que} \begin{rem} The answer to the latter question is affirmative in a particular setup where $X=\AA^k$ and $G\subset\Aut(\AA^k)$ is a unipotent algebraic group, see \cite[Remark 1.4.2(3)]{KrZa24}.
+For instance, the Nagata-Bass $\Ga$-subgroup of $\Aut(\AA^3)$ can be triangulated in $\AA^4$ in the above sense, being non-stably triangulable in the usual sense, cf. Example \ref{ex:NB}. \end{rem} Denote by $\LND(X)\subset\VF(X)$ the set of all locally nilpotent derivations of $\OOO(X)$.
+For a vector space $V$ over $\kk$ we let $\LND(V)$ be the set of locally nilpotent endomorphisms of $V$. \begin{defn}[{\cite{Dai19}}] A subset $Z$ of endomorphisms of a vector space $V$ is called \emph{uniformly locally nilpotent}, or ULN for short, if for any $v\in V$ there is $n\in\NN$ such that $a_1\cdots a_n(v)=0$ whatever are $a_1,…,a_n \in Z$. \end{defn} Clearly, if $Z$ is ULN then $Z\subset \LND(V)$ and ${\rm span}_{\kk}\,(Z)\subset\End_\kk(V)$ is ULN too.